What is Turner Syndrome?

 1. Females with this disorder may grow only up to 4 feet 7 inches

 2. Low hairline at the back of the head

-5. Abnormal eye features that include drooping of the eyelids
+4. Abnormal eye features that include drooping of the eyelids.

 Other Problems include:

-Females with Turner Syndrome have lack of ovarian development.
-Ovaries are responsible for hormones that control breast growth and menstruation, most of the females with this disorder will never undergo the changes associated with puberty until unless they get hormone therapy, and also remain infertile and unable to conceive without the hormone therapy.
+Females with Turner Syndrome lack ovarian development.
+Ovaries are responsible for hormones that control breast growth and menstruation, most females with this disorder will never undergo the changes associated with puberty unless they get hormone therapy, and also remain infertile and unable to conceive without the hormone therapy.

-And some people with Turner Syndrome have learning problems, struggle in the visual organization, hearing problems, problems with body image and self-esteem.
+And some people with Turner Syndrome have learning problems, struggle with visual organization, hearing problems, and problems with body image and self-esteem.